vanshwassan/FantomDocs/api3.md

 - *If a proxy is already deployed for a Self-funded dAPI, the dApp can read the dAPI without having to deploy a proxy contract.
 They do this by using the address of the already deployed proxy contract which will be visible on the API3 Market.*

-If you are deploying a proxy contract during the funding process, clicking on the **Deploy proxy/Get Proxy** button will initiate a transaction to your Metamask that will deploy a proxy contract.
+If you are deploying a proxy contract during the funding process, clicking on the **Get Proxy** button will initiate a transaction to your Metamask that will deploy a proxy contract.

 ![API3 Remix deploy](/src/SS6.png)